Culturelink Network Overview

 Culturelink, the Network of Networks for Research and Cooperation in Cultural Development, was established by UNESCO and the Council of Europe in 1989 in Paris at the UNESCO Consultation of Representatives of Regional and Sub-regional Networks for Cultural Development Research and Cooperation.

-The Institute for International Relations (IMO, formerly IRMO), Zagreb, Croatia has been the Network's focal point since its inception.
+The Institute for Development and International Relations (IRMO, formerly IMO), Zagreb, Croatia has been the Network's focal point since its inception.
 In 2009, Culturelink celebrates 20 years of continuous activities in promoting and strengthening communication and cooperation among cultural networks, cultural institutions, organisations and cultural professionals and scholars throughout the world.

 During the past twenty years, the Network has primarily been serving as a platform for research in the field of cultural development, cultural policies and international cultural cooperation.
 In this period, Culturelink, as a world-wide network, encouraged the establishment of links between existing international networks on all continents and, above all, supported the development of new networks specialized in specific fields (such as cultural policies or cultural management), professions (music or applied arts, for example) or organizations (arts councils among others).
 Culturelink's action was also geared towards transcontinental networking activities connecting various cultural institutions (museums, libraries, music, theatres and other arts organisations to name a few), cultural centres, universities, ministries of culture, NGO's, artists and professionals in the cultural field.
 In the past 20 years, Culturelink Network's community has grown to over 1500 members coming from 105 countries world-wide, encompassing a wide range of members who have participated in Culturelink's activities, from conferences and seminars to joint research projects and publications.
 More than 3000 networks, institutions and individuals working in the field of culture are linked to Culturelink Network, be it as partners or as users of its online resources.